castacks/castacks.github.io/_team/yaoyuh.md

 hide_footer: true
 ---

-I am a post-doc in the Field Robotics Center of the Robotics Institute at CMU.
-I received my Ph.D. degree in nuclear engineering (yeah, that's true) from Shanghai Jiao Tong University.
-I am always willing to experience, learn and implement the most awesome technology in the world.
-I am particularly interested in advancing artificial intelligence techniques and deploying and testing them in the real world.
+Yaoyu Hu is a post-doc in the Field Robotics Center of the Robotics Institute at CMU.
+He received his Ph.D. degree in nuclear engineering (yeah, that's true) from Shanghai Jiao Tong University.
+He is always willing to experience, learn and implement the most awesome technology in the world.
+He is particularly interested in advancing artificial intelligence techniques and deploying and testing them in the real world.

 # Research interest #
 - Binocular stereo reconstruction.